 Kevin Reid’s poems view the world from an angle which renews and revitalizes the everyday.
 Here pigeons have ‘tones of stone’ and ‘the devil in your feet’.
-These are tender poems alert to the way the objects that surround us can summon our greatest losses.
-‘Woven into the wire / your twigged words twitch’ one speaker notes before turning to ‘Your easel; / a girl in a white dress, her unfinished wave’.
+These are tender poems alert to the way the objects that surround us can summon our greatest losses. ‘the twitch of twigged words / woven into chicken wire’ one speaker notes before turning to ‘Your easel: a girl in a white dress, / her unfinished wave’.
 Careful and evocative, Reid’s lines shimmer with the unspoken.

 – John McCullough

 John’s latest award winning collection Reckless Paper Birds can be purchased here